 The Haunting Begins

 When you get close enough to realizing your dreams, when you can visualize yourself standing atop that Olympic podium, national anthem blaring, grinning ear to ear, proud before the millions of people you’ve inspired - that's when the stage is set.
 As we get closer to the Olympics, I look around the US Ski Team gym and realize that every athlete in here is aspiring toward that same goal.
 Suddenly, I can see that person on the podium being someone else entirely - not me.
 What makes me so special, what should I be the “chosen one?”
 A sinking feeling in my gut overtakes me.

 I start to imagine myself on the sidelines watching another person realize my dream.
-The future that was supposed to be mine now belongs to someone else.
+The future I imagined for myself now belongs to someone else.
 And that was when my dream began to haunt me.
 It was as if my mind was preparing to deal with the potential “failure,” that might ensue.
 “Disappointment management” I like to call it.
 My father does this all the time, while watching sporting events on TV.
 Towards the end of a game, if my his team is down, he’ll say, “That’s it!
-It’s over…” even if there is a reasonable chance for a comeback.
+It’s over...” even if there is a reasonable chance for a comeback.
 He’ll prepare himself for the disappointment that he might feel if his team does loose.
 But if they win, he’ll be that much more elated!